sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 However, if the Product Owner is from the line of business, it will challenge timely management of technical debt due to its technical nature that a line of business would not see or expected to comprehend.

-In addition, some while some features are non-discretionary (e.g. legal requirements) others are (e.g. user interface changes).
+In addition, some while some features are non-discretionary (e.g., legal requirements) others are (e.g., user interface changes).
 While there needs to be oversight to track effort allocation, it’s unclear how this oversight would not create a different but equal type of burden than that of creating a project.

 #### 2.5.2.
 Raised by stakeholder(s)